vlikin/sitemap_builder_test/README.txt

 The test task to get a job as a python developer :)

-This is a script that builds a sitemap of a site whith a defined depth.
+This is a script that builds a sitemap of a site with a defined depth.

 Use to save results to the file. python ./sitemap.py --depth=4 --output-csv=output.csv http://shelepen.com.ua